English Language and Communication Skills for Public Services

 You will not have formal examinations but you may have class tests.
 You may be asked to write assignments, keep a course journal or put together a portfolio.
 Our assessments are flexible to suit the course and the student.

-For this course students will be asked to write a formal letter, answer questions on a speech to test aural comprehension and participate in role plays, class or group discussions and readings or presentations to assess oral competence and public speaking.
+For this course students will be asked to write a formal letter, answer questions on a speech to test aural comprehension and participate in role plays, class or group discussions, readings or presentations to assess oral competence and public speaking.

 The most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.